reproducibility-reviews/reproducibility-reviews/README.md

 Files related to human rating are within the `human_rating` directory.

+The instructions given to the raters (rating guidelines) are available in this [PDF](human_rating/rating_guidelines.pdf) file.

 As outlined in the paper, two raters evaluated the reviews of 90 papers (270 reviews).
-Their ratings are available in the files `rating_90/rating_90_{O,E}.csv`.
+Their ratings are available in the files `rating_90/rating_90_{E,O}.csv`.

 If you wish to perform your own ratings of the reviews.
 Please follow these steps:
 - Take the extracted reviews which are available in `reviews_reproducibility_YYYY.xlsx`.